marcliberatore/230-lab-assembly/README.md

-# COMPSCI 230 Spring 2021
+# COMPSCI 230 Computer Systems Principles
-# Assembly Language
+# Assembly Language Lab

 In this lab we will use `objdump` on a simple C program.
 You will be asked to answer a few questions about the output of `objdump` on Gradescope.